cjheath/AD9959/README.md

 want to start and stop sweeps.

 The internal PLL clock multiplier defaults to 20, which produces 500MHz from a 25MHz crystal.
-You can call setPLLMult() to change this if needed.
+You can call setClock() to change this if needed, or to apply a frequency calibration constant.

 This library does not support configuring modulation or the power-down modes.
 Ramp-up and ramp-down (amplitude ramping, available when